huaweicloud/terraform-provider-hcs/docs/resources/ecs_instance.md

 * `image_id` - (Required, String, ForceNew) The ID of the desired image for the server.
 Changing this creates a new server.

-* `flavor` - (Required, String) The name of the desired flavor for the server.
+* `flavor_id` - (Required, String) The ID of the desired flavor for the server.
 Changing this resizes the existing server.

-* `user_data` - (Optional, String, ForceNew) The user data to provide when launching the instance.
+* `user_data` - (Optional, String, ForceNew) The user data to provide when launching the instance.The string length must be less than 65535 and must be encrypted using Base64.
 Changing this creates a new server.

-* `password` - (Optional, String, ForceNew) The administrative password to assign to the server.
+* `admin_pass` - (Optional, String, ForceNew) The administrative password to assign to the server.
 Changing this creates a new server.

 * `key_name` - (Optional, String, ForceNew) The name of a key pair to put on the server.
 The key pair must already be created and associated with the tenant's account.
 Changing this creates a new server.

 * `vpc_id` - (Required, String, ForceNew) The ID of the desired VPC for the server.
 Changing this creates a new server.

-* `nics` - (Optional, List, ForceNew) An array of one or more networks to attach to the instance.
-The nics object structure is documented below.
+* `network` - (Optional, List, ForceNew) An array of one or more networks to attach to the instance.
+The network object structure is documented below.
 Changing this creates a new server.

 * `system_disk_type` - (Optional, String, ForceNew) The system disk type of the server.